 Are you having trouble staying positive during these challenging times?
 If so, you are not alone.
-Adversity doesn’t discriminate, so unfortunately as humans we are going to have to deal with tough times.
+Adversity doesn’t discriminate, so unfortunately as humans we have to deal with tough times.
 The good news?
-A positive mindset is not a fixed trait that some people have the ability to conjure up and others don’t.
+A positive mind-set is not a fixed trait that some people have the ability to conjure up and others don’t.
 It is actually a muscle anyone can strengthen, and we’ll share how you can do so with three easy tips.

-A positive mindset can be defined as “a mental and emotional attitude that focuses on the bright side of life and expects positive results.”
-While it’s not realistic (or even helpful) to always be cheerful, studies have shown that taking time to cultivate a positive mindset has countless health benefits.
-Positive thinking can not only improve self-esteem and feelings of worthiness and success, but can even help reduce mental health issues such as depression and anxiety, stress, and hypertension.
+A positive mind-set is defined as a mental and emotional attitude that focuses on the bright side of life and expects positive results.
+While it’s not realistic (or even helpful) to always be cheerful, studies have shown that taking time to cultivate a positive mind-set has countless health benefits.
+Positive thinking can not only improve self-esteem and feelings of worthiness and success but reduce mental health issues, such as depression, anxiety, stress, and hypertension.

-Just like building any muscle, cultivating positive thinking takes intention, time, and commitment, and when approached from a personal growth mindset, can be a fun and fulfilling process!
+Just like building any muscle, cultivating positive thinking takes intention, time, and commitment.
+When approached from a personal growth mind-set, it can be a fun and fulfilling process!

-As humans we tend to be hardwired to focus on what is wrong with us and our circumstances.
-From an evolutionary perspective, this helped us immensely!
-Imagine yourself as a cave person who sees a sabertooth tiger.
-Instead of trying to stay positive and focus on the beautiful sunset, you would have reacted immediately to the threat of the tiger.
-While this fight or flight response saved our lives then, in modern times, we are likely not encountering too many saber tooth tigers.
-Unfortunately, our body can overreact to little stressors throughout the day (an argument with a spouse, being stuck in traffic, tight deadlines at work) in the same way we would if we were encountering tigers.
-This automatic physiological response can have serious negative effects on our health, such as high blood pressure, anxiety, depression, and even addiction.
+As humans, we are hardwired to focus on what is wrong with us and our circumstances.
+From an evolutionary perspective, this helped humans immensely!
+Imagine yourself as a cave person who sees a saber-toothed tiger.
+Instead of staying positive and focusing on the beautiful sunset, you would react immediately to the threat of the tiger.
+While this “fight or flight” response saved our lives in the past, in modern times we are not likely to encounter too many saber-toothed tigers.
+Unfortunately, our bodies can overreact to little stressors throughout the day (an argument with a spouse, being stuck in traffic, tight deadlines at work) in the same way we would if we were encountering tigers.
+This automatic physiological response can have serious negative effects on health, such as high blood pressure, anxiety, depression, and even addiction.

-Even though our brain is still hardwired this way, we do have the power to focus our attention.
-Science has shown that we are able to train our brains to shift our attention from “what’s wrong?” to “what’s the opportunity?”
+Although our brain is still hardwired for automatic physiological response, we do have the power to focus our attention.
+Science shows that we can train our brains to shift attention from “what’s wrong?” to “what’s the opportunity?”
 In psychology, this is known as benefit finding.
-This doesn’t mean avoiding or denying any hardship, but shifting perspective to also see the opportunities.
+This doesn’t mean avoiding or denying any hardship, but shifting perspective to also see opportunities.

 How can you put this into practice?

-No matter how much we have practiced love and compassion for ourselves, self judgment and criticism is a natural part of being human.
-Just like we are hardwired to focus on what’s wrong in our environment, we tend to find things in ourselves that we disapprove of and want to “fix.”
-Often this is a result of wanting to be accepted and liked by others, and so anything that stands in the way of our “perfect” self image can show up as negative self-talk.
-Usually we don’t even notice when this is happening, because it’s so habitual.
+No matter how much we have practiced love and compassion for ourselves, self-judgment and criticism are natural parts of being human.
+Just like we are hardwired to focus on what’s wrong in our environment, we tend to find things in ourselves we disapprove of and want to “fix.”
+This is often a result of wanting to be accepted and liked by others, and therefore anything that stands in the way of our ideal self-image can show up as negative self-talk.
+Usually we don’t notice when this is happening because it’s so habitual.

-Here are 3 easy strategies for focussing your mind to cultivate a positive mindset:
+Three easy strategies to focus your mind and cultivate a positive mind-set:

-Regardless of the challenges you face each day, taking just a few moments to focus on what you are proud of will help develop positive self-talk.
-At the end of the day, try writing down three things that you are proud of yourself for.
-These don’t have to be outstanding, but can be as simple as “I remembered to brush my teeth this morning” or “I drank 8 glasses of water today.”
-Keep your journal next to your bed so you remember, and challenge yourself to come up with three different things each evening.
+- Journal your successes.
+Regardless of the challenges you face each day, taking a few moments to focus on what you are proud of will develop positive self-talk.
+At the end of each day, write down three things you are proud of yourself for.
+These don’t have to be outstanding but can be as simple as “I remembered to brush my teeth this morning,” or “I drank eight glasses of water today.”
+Keep your journal next to your bed to remind and challenge yourself to acknowledge three different successes each evening.

+- Focus on gratitude.
 Negative self-talk is often a by-product of comparing ourselves to others.
-It’s natural to feel jealous, irritable, or even resentful when we see someone else who seems to be living a more fulfilling life than we are.
-While not rooted in truth, this can still cause us to feel self critical and like we are not doing enough, or that we are less than or even inadequate.
-Next time you notice yourself playing the comparison game, stop in the moment and think of one or two things that you are grateful for.
-You can do this in your mind, keep track on your phone, say them out loud, or write them down in a journal or planner.
+It’s natural to feel jealous, irritable, or even resentful when we see someone who seems to be living a more fulfilling life than we are.
+While not rooted in truth, this can still cause us to feel self-critical, like we aren’t doing enough or are less than or inadequate.
+Next time you play the comparison game, stop in the moment and think of one or two things you are grateful for.
+You can do this in your mind, on your phone, out loud, or in a journal or planner.

-While you may not be able to avoid adversity, you can empower yourself through the focus of your mind.
-With consistent practice in cultivating a positive mindset, you can move forward while learning from the challenges you’ve experienced.
+While you cannot avoid adversity, you can empower yourself through the focus of your mind.
+With consistent practice in cultivating a positive mind-set, you can move forward while learning from the challenges you’ve experienced.

-And remember, it’s not important or even beneficial to be excessively positive all the time.
-It’s important to be sincere about your experience, so that you’re not avoiding, denying, or bypassing any challenges.
-You can practice realistic optimism by meeting yourself where you are, while knowing that each challenging experience is helping you step into your greatest potential.
+Remember, it’s not important or even beneficial to be excessively positive all the time.
+It’s important to be sincere about your experience so you do not avoid, deny, or bypass challenges.
+You can practice realistic optimism by meeting yourself where you are, knowing that each challenging experience is helping you step into your greatest potential.

-While unexpected change can be uncomfortable or even scary, you have control over how you choose to see each experience through the power of focusing your mind.
+While unexpected change can be uncomfortable or scary, through the power of focusing your mind, you have control over how you choose to see each experience.